 Enhanced oral wellness:

-The Pinhole Surgical Technique can be used to lessen tooth sensitivity and slow the progression of gum recession by concealing the exposed tooth roots.
+The Pinhole Surgical Technique is a viable approach for mitigating tooth sensitivity and decelerating the advancement of gum recession through the concealment of sensitive tooth roots.

 Aesthetic improvement: